 Loras College is in compliance with the Student Right-to-Know and Campus Security Act (Federal Law 101-542/State House File 2028).
 A written policy addressing the areas of counseling, campus security, education, and the accurate and prompt reporting as relating to sexual abuse has been formulated and distributed as required.
-Copies of the policy may be obtained by contacting the Department of Campus Safety or the Office of the Associate Vice President for Student Development.
+A copy of the policy and report may be obtained by contacting the Department of Campus Safety or Dean of Students or can be found online at http://myweb.loras.edu/Loras/PDF/clery-report.pdf.